NapaValleyPhotographicSociety.org

 Their challenge: to put an unusual spin on the familiar or the iconic.

 The results are now displayed on the gallery walls for a month-long exhibit at of Greene's Cleaners, Lincoln Avenue at the Silverado Trail.
-Judges included Paul Hippauf, Paul Hipphauf Photography and Lightroom/ Photoshop tutor; Alonso Corona,
+Judges included Paul Hippauf, of Paul Hipphauf Photography and Lightroom/ Photoshop tutor; Alonso Corona,

-president, Greene’s Cleaners,
+president, Greene’s Cleaners, and Terry Smith.

 PictureFirst Place: Uptown Sundown--Geoff Hansen